Nursing

 ![]() |

-Lauren Newell, BSN, RN, PCCN, TNCC, Instructor of Nursing / Assistant Director of Nursing 405.422.6264 Office: OE-113 Lauren.r.newell@redlandscc.edu Lauren Newell has worked as both a critical care and emergency nurse over the past five years.
+Lauren Newell, MSN, RN, PCCN, TNCC, Professor of Nursing / Assistant Director of Nursing 405.422.6264 Office: OE-113 Lauren.r.newell@redlandscc.edu Lauren Newell has worked as both a critical care and emergency nurse over the past five years.
 She received her BSN through OUHSC in 2018.
 She is nationally certified as a Progressive Care Certified Nurse as well as TNCC (Trauma Nursing Core Course) Certified.
 Lauren is a member of the American Association of Critical Care Nurses and the Sigma Theta Tau Nursing Honor Society.
 Lauren is currently enrolled and completing coursework in a Family Nurse Practitioner Program through Texas Woman’s University.
 She loves spending time at home farming and doing family activities. |

 ![]() |